harbingerofme/DebugToolkit/README.md

 * **General**
     * Updated for artifacts.
     * `give_money` is now compatible with ShareSuite's money sharing.
+    * We did a lot of cleanup behind the scenes.
+You won't notice this (hopefully), but it makes everything easier to maintain.
     * We've added some predefined macros for testing.
 We still recommend the macro plugins linked in our description if you want to define your own macros.
 * **Additions**
     * `random_items` generates an inventory of items for you.